Azure/azure-sdk/docs/dotnet/introduction.md

 }
 ```

-{% include requirement/MUSTNOT id="dotnet-client-constructor-no-default-params" %} use default parameters in the _hello world_ constructor.
+{% include requirement/MUSTNOT id="dotnet-client-constructor-no-default-params" %} use default parameters in the simplest constructor.

 {% include requirement/MUST id="dotnet-client-constructor-overloads" %} provide constructor overloads that allow specifying additional options such as credentials, a custom HTTP pipeline, or advanced configuration.

 Custom pipeline and client-specific configuration are represented by an `options` parameter.
 The type of the parameter is typically a subclass of ```ClientOptions``` type.
-Guidelines for using `ClientOptions` can be found in [Extending and Using ClientOptions](#dotnet-usage-options) section below.
+Guidelines for using `ClientOptions` can be found in [Using ClientOptions](#dotnet-usage-options) section below.

 For example, the `ConfigurationClient` type and its public constructors look as follows: